Pregnancy Education Companion: week 25

 • hearing you talk and sing to them

-• skin-on-skin cuddles when it’s possible
+• skin-to-skin cuddles when it’s possible

 • having their upper body wrapped during nappy changes.